Frumpy the Clown

-Other characters including Nana (Mike's mother), Principal Carr (principal of Vanderbilt Elementary School, where Frumpy teaches), Lumus (Mike Braggs' cousin) and the Bragg family's cat Frodo (although the cat was introduced in January 1997, her name wasn't revealed until May 1998).
+Other characters include Nana (Mike's mother), Principal Carr (principal of Vanderbilt Elementary School, where Frumpy teaches), Lumus (Mike Braggs' cousin) and the Bragg family's cat Frodo (although the cat was introduced in January 1997, her name wasn't revealed until May 1998).

 Although this strip is mostly comedy, it did have some serious moments.
-For example, the storyline where Nana was revealed a Holocaust survivor.
+For example, in one storyline Nana was revealed a Holocaust survivor.

 Unfortunately, the strip ran into controversy.
 Many parents complained that this strip was inappropriate and unsuitable.
 At the same time, the cartoonist became burnt out and grew tired of doing the strip.

 The strip ended with a week-long storyline where the clown announced the family he's moving out.
 The clown rode down the street on an elephant while the family gave him a teary good-bye.